na-na-hi/renget/archive/tsukasa13b.md

 i find temp, tfs, and rep pen has greatest impact on output quality

 this is just what i found works nice, if you find better gen settings lmk at no1namialuvr@proton.me logs also welcome at same email

+## limarp

+since the last dataset the model was tuned on (limarp) includes persona's for both characters, you might get better results if you include a persona for the character (you) are roleplaying as not just the bot, also limarp data doesn't use asteriks for actions and has dialogue in quotes.

+## the model

+trained on unfiltered instruct data then trained on pygma balls data, then on gpt4 rp data from whocars proxy logs, then on limarp. all in metharme format (but completion in axolotl)